Photocopier and Fax Examination, and Toner Analysis

 Measuring trash mark positions and intervals requires a calibrated steel rule or a scanner at 600 dpi or higher with digital measurement.
 The position of a platen mark is recorded as (x, y) coordinates from a fixed reference corner of the copy.
 The period of a drum mark is recorded as the distance in millimetres between successive appearances.
 These measurements, taken from a questioned copy and compared against test copies made on a suspect machine, are the basis for machine-attribution in photocopier cases.

-Beyond drum and platen defects, photocopiers accumulate gear wear and roller degradation over their service lives.
+piers accumulate gear wear and roller degradation over their service lives.
 A worn or chipped gear tooth in the drive train produces a quasi-periodic density fluctuation whose frequency corresponds to the gear's tooth-count and rotation speed.
 A degraded developer roller produces uneven toner deposition that appears as horizontal banding, density streaking, or toner agglomeration artefacts.
 A contaminated or worn cleaning blade leaves residual toner on the drum surface, producing faint background marks (called "ghost images") of previously copied documents.

-Banding analysis in photocopier examination follows the same methodology used for laser printer banding: high-resolution flatbed scanning (1200 dpi is typically used for detailed work), digital densitometry along horizontal scan lines, and Fourier analysis to extract the periodic frequency and amplitude of density variations.
+Banding analysis in photocopier examination follows the same methodology used for laser printer banding in printer identification: high-resolution flatbed scanning (1200 dpi is typically used for detailed work), digital densitometry along horizontal scan lines, and Fourier analysis to extract the periodic frequency and amplitude of density variations.
 The banding frequency measured from questioned copies is compared against the banding signature of known copies from the suspect machine.
 A consistent banding frequency and waveform shape across questioned and known copies, with other defect parameters also matching, supports attribution to the suspect machine.

 Copy generation analysis addresses the question: is a document an original, a first-generation photocopy of an original, or a later-generation copy?
 The question matters when a party presents a copy as evidence of a transaction, claiming it is "the original" or "a direct copy," while the opposing party suspects the document has been copied multiple times, or that page substitution occurred between generations.

-The underlying physics is straightforward.
+The underlying physics is well-established.
 Each copying generation introduces scanning resolution loss, noise amplification, and toner dot structure alteration.
 An original document produced by a laser printer has a toner dot structure at the resolution of the printer (typically 600 to 1200 dpi).
 A first-generation photocopy of that original is scanned by the photocopier's imaging system (typically 600 dpi optical resolution, sometimes lower) and reprinted.
 The resulting dots in the copy are not individual toner particles faithfully reproducing the original dots; they are the photocopier's toner rendering of the photocopier's scan of the original.
 At the second generation, the dot structure degrades further: edges become less sharp, halftone patterns develop a secondary moire pattern from the interaction of the copy dot grid with the original dot grid, and background noise (random density variation in nominally white areas) increases.

 Measuring generation number in practice involves: (a) comparing background noise density (in terms of random reflectance variation in blank areas) across the questioned document against reference copies of known generation; (b) measuring line-edge sharpness at fine character strokes under microscopy; (c) examining halftone or photographic image area dot structure (moire patterning frequency increases with each copy generation).
 There is no bright-line threshold for "second generation vs third generation"; the examiner characterises the degradation profile and expresses an opinion on the minimum generation consistent with the observed degradation.